zimolzak/psci-resource-proposal/README.md

-% PSCI DISCovery Project Proposal
+% PSCI DISCovery Resource Proposal
 % Roni Matin, Andrew Zimolzak
-% 2022-11-20
+% 2022-11-21

+# Objective

 This VA Patient Safety Center of Inquiry (PSCI) focuses on measurement of patient safety.
 Prior work by the Center for Innovations in